Alkaline Diet Explained (and made easy!): Your Alkaline Diet Plan

 Again, Fat Will NOT Make You Fat

 I could go into a whole essay on just that statement, but please do be confident in the knowledge that this is true.
 To learn a whole lot more on this topic check out my guide here “The REAL Fat Loss Equation”

 And to give you some evidence of my statement of ‘Fat will not make you fat’, in the past few years (2012-2016) there have been some AMAZING studies into fats and sugar, amazing.
-But this one really stands out as spectacular.
+But this one really stands out.

 Study: Association of dietary, circulating, and supplementary fatty acids with coronary risk: a systematic review and meta-analysis; Chowdhury R, Warnakula S, Kunutsor S, et al; Annuls of Internal Medicine, 2014; March 18; 160(6):398-406. (source here)